The Children of William Wetmore and Ann Ponting

 In 1851, 45 year old Thomas, an auctioneer was living in Stone with his 17 year old son Charles.
 Thomas is still shown as married.
 His wife Mary was visiting her George Wetmore and Robert Wetmore at Hill.
 There is no record of son of son Thomas so it can perhaps be assumed that he died in the interim?

-Thomas Wetmore died in 1853 aged 49 year old and was buried at Rockhampton on 30 March 1853.
+Thomas Wetmore died aged 49 year old and was buried at Rockhampton on 30 March 1853.

 In 1861 Thomas's 49 year old widow Mary was living in Stone with her 27 year old son Charles.
 She is described as "late auctioneers wife".
 Mary Wetmore is still living with her son Charles in 1871.
 I cannot trace her in 1881.